 After an injury, it kind of makes you reevaluate how much you want to be back running.
 When you are not able to run and you are on the bike or in the pool, this is exactly what I want to do, I really want to get back and I am gonna come back better.

-It’s those glimpses of really good training and running really well is what keeps you going.
+Those glimpses of really good training and running really well are what keep you going.
 If I hadn’t had that really good training camp, I don’t know, would I still be running?
 I would probably feel like my best is behind me, and all these injuries are my body telling me you are not really able to hurt any more.

 When I got out of my teens into my late 20s, it was always about qualifying for championships, running personal bests.
 I had somewhere along the way forgotten to enjoy it all.

 When you have been an athlete for so long, if you identify with being an athlete… when you get injured, you can no longer be an athlete, you are not able to run anymore or do that thing that defines you.
 You go through an identity crisis, and you think, “well, what am I now if I can’t run?”

 Thinking about the end time when you still have a race to run is pretty much pointless, because, okay, you are going to run the race, but you don’t have huge control over what that time is.

 Try to do the best race you can every time and going through each step… If I put that plan into place, and I come up with the time, brilliant, but standing on the start line thinking, “I have to run this time, I have to run this time,” you are already tense, you are already nervous and probably your race plan is going to go out the window.

 Races will come, races will go, but if you enjoy it, it doesn’t really matter.